morpheus18-glitch/autolytiq/README.md

 - Run the API only: `pnpm dev:server`
 - Run the frontend: `pnpm dev:client`
-- Build shared packages + run the single-port stack (matches Replit/docker image entrypoint): `pnpm dev:replit`
+- Launch the Docker stack: `docker compose up --build`
 - Launch ML services: `pnpm --filter @repo/ml_service dev` and `pnpm --filter @repo/ml_backend dev`

 The API listens on `http://localhost:5000` by default and expects PostgreSQL/Redis according to your `.env`.